Stay ahead of the markets

 So what does this all mean?
 As an investor’s life phase progresses, so too should their investment portfolio design.
 While growth equities and traditional balanced portfolios may very well be a good choice in the accumulation phase, a portfolio rethink is warranted for investors once they reach retirement and start to decumulate.

 One way of mitigating this dollar cost ravaging, or sequence of returns risk, is by taking an income-centric approach.
-The BlackRock Multi-Asset Income Models Portfolios provide a core, diversified option for investors in their decumulation phase, and can be paired with income sources like social security and annuities.
+The BlackRock Multi-Asset Income Model Portfolios provide a core, diversified option for investors in their decumulation phase, and can be paired with income sources like Social Security and annuities.
 These models offer a number of benefits:

 Uncover expert insights from BlackRock’s strategists and portfolio managers.
 Get the latest on the global economy, geopolitics, retirement and other timely investment ideas.